galchapman/FTC18833-20210-Freight-Frenzy/README.md

 ### Time Triggers

-We use triggers to chnage the LED color during a match.
+We use triggers to change the LED color during a match.

 ### Intake Trigger

-We use an tirgger to chnage the LED color to green and rumble the gamepad when a freigth is in our intake.
+We use an trigger to change the LED color to green and rumble the gamepad when a freigth is in our intake.

 ## AutonomousLoader